Beaches & Dunes

 Kiva Beach Club Beach:

 Membership needed for entry, please wear your wristband.
-No coolers or food inside the club or beach-side service area.
-There is a free water station in KBC.
-You can set up chairs in the “non-service” beach area on the right.
+No coolers or food inside the club or beach.

 For current water conditions dial